thedatasnok/idata2304-iot-project/docs/sprints/sprint-6.md

 ### What extra has been done this sprint?
 Implemented a simple notifier for sending Discord messages to a channel when a sensor measures a temperature that exceeds a certain threshold.

+Updated to Spring Boot 3 and made it possible to bundle the ingest application as a native image.

 ## Sprint retrospective

 ### What would we do differently?